pattabi95/pattabi95/README.md

 **Highlights:**
 - Built & tested with GitHub Actions.
-- Dockerized Go app with image push to ECR.
+- Dockerized Go app with image push to DcokerHub.
 - Argo CD for GitOps deployment to Kubernetes.
 - Kubernetes Ingress for custom domain routing.